 - Moving closer to a workplace

-If a tenant breaks a lease with you for an illegal reason, you can take them to court for the remaining cost of rent and the price of finding another tenant.
+If a tenant breaks a lease for an illegal reason, a landlord can take them to court for the remaining cost of rent and the price of finding another tenant.

 Disclaimer: This blog isn’t a substitute for legal advice from a qualified attorney.
 If you have more questions or require further clarification, please consider seeking expert legal services or getting in touch with a property management company.